Paul Blart: Mall Cop: Plot

 Paul Blart lives in West Orange, New Jersey with his young daughter Maya and his mother.
-Aspiring to join the New Jersey State Police, he trains at the police academy, but his hypoglycemia causes him to collapse before finishing the exam.
-Blart works as a security guard at the West Orange Pavilion Mall.
+Aspiring to join the New Jersey State Police, he trains at the police academy, but his hypoglycemia causes him to collapse before finishing the physical fitness test, leading Blart to take a job as a security officer at the West Orange Pavilion Mall.

-Blart patrols the mall on a Segway and begins training Veck Simms, a new hire who shows little interest in the job.
+Blart patrols the mall on a Segway and begins training Veck Simms, who shows little interest in the job.
 Meanwhile, Blart becomes acquainted with Amy Anderson, a vendor of a new kiosk.
 Paul meets her one evening at a restaurant with other mall employees.
-Things initially go well, but when Blart participates in a nacho-eating contest with his friend Leon, the jalapeño peppers are too spicy for him and he chugs two glasses of margarita, mistaking it for lemonade.
+Things initially go well, but when Blart participates in a nacho-eating contest with his friend Leon, the jalapeño peppers prove too spicy for him and he chugs two glasses of margarita, mistaking it for lemonade.
 He gets drunk and makes a wild exit by falling through a window.

-Two days later on the night of Black Friday, an organized gang of thugs disguised as Santa's Village employees begin a heist inside the mall.
-They take Amy and others inside a bank hostage, and Simms is revealed as the gang’s leader.
+Two days later on Black Friday, an organized gang of thugs disguised as Santa's Village employees begin a heist inside the mall.
+They take Amy and others inside a bank hostage, and Simms is revealed as the gang's leader.
 The crew force the majority of shoppers to exit the mall and place motion sensors at each entrance to detect any attempt to enter or exit the building.

 Blart is oblivious as he plays Rock Band before walking back into the mall to discover that it is nearly empty.
-He calls the police and plans to leave the mall, but he realizes that Amy is still inside and returns to the mall to look for her.
+He calls the police and leaves the mall, but realizes that Amy is still inside when he spots her car and returns to the mall to look for her.
 A SWAT team arrives with commander James Kent at the helm.
 Kent, a former classmate and bully from Blart's childhood, takes control of the police units and orders Blart to let them handle the situation.
 Blart refuses and attempts a rescue.
 Vastly outnumbered, he takes a stand against Simms' crew, improvising to take them down one by one.
-He discovers credit-card codes written in invisible ink on the burglars' arms, realizing that their plans go beyond robbing the bank.
+He discovers credit card codes written in invisible ink on the burglars' arms, realizing that their plans go beyond robbing the bank.